slidoapp/dbt-coverage/README.md

 - Give you a better sense of how well is your project documented and covered with tests;
 - Help your CI/CD pipeline make sure new changes include documentation and tests;
-- Let you quickly asses the documentatio and tests of a new `dbt` project you get your hands on.
+- Let you quickly assess the documentation and tests of a new `dbt` project you get your hands on.

 Still not convinced?
 Here are some more features: